survivejs/react-book/manuscript/03_webpack_and_react.md

 }
 ```

 T> Note that we're using *jsx* extension here.
 It helps us to tell modules using JSX syntax apart from regular ones.
-It is not absolutely necessary but it is a good convention to have.
+It is not absolutely necessary, but it is a good convention to have.

 ### Rendering Through `main.jsx`